ACCREDITATION PRINCIPLES & MODEL

 To be eligible for PCSAS accreditation, an applicant program must demonstrate a strong commitment to high-quality science-centered education and training in clinical psychology, with an emphasis on integrating research and application.
 This commitment must be articulated explicitly in the program's documents, public disclosures, and web site; must be operationalized through a coherent educational plan, curriculum, and allocation of resources; and must be demonstrated in the activities and accomplishments of the program's faculty, students, and graduates.

-All eligible programs will claim to provide their students with high-quality doctoral education and training in scientific clinical psychology.
-But aspirational claims and rational plans for achieving these aspirations, while necessary, are not sufficient grounds for PCSAS accreditation.
+The PCSAS focus on training outcomes is based on the view that all eligible programs intend to provide their students with high-quality doctoral education and training in scientific clinical psychology, and that these same programs have put in place structures designed to accomplish this.
+These aspects of training are important and necessary.
+But aspirations and rational plans are not sufficient grounds for PCSAS accreditation.
 To be accredited, a program must document that it actually has delivered on these promises.
 PCSAS's imprimatur represents a public trust; it is the public's assurance that PCSAS-accredited programs abide by the principle of "truth in advertising."
 That is, the RC must ensure not only that all PCSAS-accredited programs have admirable goals, coherent plans, and sound resources, but, above all, that they also have produced results that live up to their claims and to PCSAS's standards.

-To earn the PCSAS imprimatur, therefore, an applicant program must provide clear evidence of a consistent record of graduating clinical scientists--individuals who have made meaningful contributions to basic and applied research relevant to mental and behavioral health problems, or who have used their scientific knowledge and skills to design, develop, select, evaluate, deliver, supervise, and disseminate empirically supported assessments, interventions, and prevention strategies.
+To earn PCSAS accreditation, an applicant program must provide clear evidence of a consistent record of graduating clinical scientists--individuals who have made meaningful contributions to basic and applied research relevant to mental and behavioral health problems, or who have used their scientific knowledge and skills to design, develop, select, evaluate, deliver, supervise, and disseminate empirically supported assessments, interventions, and prevention strategies.
 Such outcome evidence is the sine qua non of PCSAS accreditation and will carry the greatest weight in the RC's qualitative evaluations of, and ultimate decisions regarding, applicant programs.
-In general, graduates from PCSAS-accredited programs will be fully qualified as independent clinical psychologists.
-Whereas some graduates of clinical science programs may pursue careers devoted primarily to practice, the programs judged to be of highest quality will be those that demonstrate convincingly that the majority of their students contribute significantly to advancing scientific knowledge and to using that knowledge to improve public health.
+Programs judged to be of highest quality will be those that demonstrate convincingly that the majority of their students contribute significantly to advancing scientific knowledge and to using that knowledge to improve public health.